-Effective January 1, 2021, Ms. Hendricksen was named Executive Vice President-Chief Marketing and Learning Officer.
-She served as Senior Vice President-Marketing and Public Affairs from 2014 through December 31, 2020.
+Ms. Hendricksen has served as Executive Vice President-Chief Marketing and Learning Officer since January 1, 2021.
+She served as Senior Vice President-Marketing and Public Affairs from 2014 through December 2020.
 Prior to that, she held various positions with Northwest FCS since being hired in 1982.
 Ms. Hendricksen serves on the YWCA of Spokane board of directors, whose mission is to eliminate racism, empower women, stand up for social justice, help families and strengthen the Spokane community.
 She also serves on the board of directors for Friends of the Centennial Trail.
 Their focus is to assist and encourage the development and maintenance of the Spokane River Centennial Trail, adjacent parklands and connecting trails.